MicrosoftDocs/Viva/Viva/goals/mode-integration.md

     :::image type="content" source="../media/goals/11/mode-manage-button.png" alt-text="Managing Mode in Viva Goals." lightbox="../media/goals/11/mode-manage-button.png":::

-3. Select **New Connection** and in the pop-up dialog box, sign in to your Mode account using your credentials to authenticate the connection.
+3. Select **New Connection** and in the pop-up dialog, sign in to your Mode account using your credentials to authenticate the connection.

     :::image type="content" source="../media/goals/11/mode-configure-new-connection.png" alt-text="Configuring a new Mode connection in Viva goals." lightbox="../media/goals/11/mode-configure-new-connection.png":::